Jerric1801/cox-analysis/app/README.md

-# Rohingya Rescue App
+# Cox's Bazar Disaster Simulator App

-This application optimizes healthcare accessibility amidst the ongoing Rohingya crisis using Flask, Pandas, NetworkX, and Folium.
+This application is designed to streamline evacuation planning in response to the Rohingya Refugee crisis in Cox's Bazar.
+Leveraging Flask, Pandas, NetworkX, and Folium, it simulates optimized routes to improve emergency response and evacuation efficiency.

 ## Prerequisites